Financial Education for Persons in Recovery

 Please visit these web sites for free or low-cost financial education and financial wellness resources:

-This free online financial education class offers important information, fun activities, and quizzes to build financial literacy.
-You must register to take this interactive class, but it is free.
+A free online class that offers information, fun activities, and quizzes to build financial literacy.
+You must register to take this interactive class.

-This web site provides list of resources to help individuals with disabilities and their families nationwide increase income production, save money, and build assets.
+This web site has resources to help individuals with disabilities and their families increase income, save money, and build assets: